 Ruth Carter wins for Outstanding Achievement in Costume Design for Black Panther and thanked Spike Lee for her start.
 Lee stood up in acknowledgement.
 Carter was also nominated for Oscars in the same category for Amistad and Malcolm X.

 Spike Lee finally won an Oscar.
-He won Best Adapted Screenplay for BlacKkKlansman and talked about inclusion of Black history and Native American history in American history and about his family’s memories of being enslaved.
+He won best Writing in the Adapted Screenplay category for BlacKkKlansman (Writers: Charlie Wachtel & David Rabinowitz and Kevin Willmott & Spike Lee).
+Lee talked about inclusion of Black history and Native American history in American history and about his family’s memories of being enslaved.
 He wore brass knuckle rings on both hands spanning four fingers.
 His fists read “Love” and “Hate”.
 During his acceptance speech he said, “Make the moral choice between love versus hate.
 Let’s do the right thing.”
 Lee was so excited at winning he jumped on presenter Samuel L. Jackson and wrapped his legs around him as if he was on The Bachelor.

 “I did my best and my best is good enough,” said Hannah Beachler when she won the award for best Production Design for Black Panther, inspiring everyone but also made us want to cry.
 Some of us did.

 “I can’t believe a film about menstruation won an Oscar,” said Period.
-End Of Sentence winners for the Best Documentary Short film.
+End Of Sentence. winners for the best Documentary Short film.
 “A period should end a sentence not an education.”
-And that’s why they made the film, with inspiration from school children in India.
+And that’s why they made the film, with inspiration from school children in India and LA, USA.

 The SNL contingent – Maya Rudolf, Amy Poehler and Tina Fey – were expectedly funny.
 Rudolf did a great Sam Elliott impression, something about a moustache and wax.
 Fey told everyone to look under their seats for the cheese sandwiches from the Fyre festival.
 “Women naturally support each other,” in very funny ways.
 Their bit was funny, but rapper and actress Awkwafina from Crazy Rich Asians and comic John Mulaney were just as funny talking about their first time at the Oscars.
 Mulaney said, “I want these people to like me to a degree I find embarrassing.”
 Everyone laughed.